merenlab/anvio.org/help/main/programs/anvi-estimate-metabolism/index.md

 1. You upgraded to a new anvi'o version and downloaded the default <span class="artifact-n">[kegg-data](/help/main/artifacts/kegg-data)</span> associated with that release, but are working with a <span class="artifact-n">[contigs-db](/help/main/artifacts/contigs-db)</span> that was annotated with a previous anvi'o version (and therefore a different instance of <span class="artifact-n">[kegg-data](/help/main/artifacts/kegg-data)</span>).
 2. Without changing anvi'o versions, you annotated your <span class="artifact-n">[contigs-db](/help/main/artifacts/contigs-db)</span> with default <span class="artifact-n">[kegg-data](/help/main/artifacts/kegg-data)</span>, and subsequently replaced that data with a different instance by running <span class="artifact-p">[anvi-setup-kegg-data](/help/main/programs/anvi-setup-kegg-data)</span> again with the `--reset` flag (and likely also with the `--kegg-archive`, `--kegg-snapshot`, or `--download-from-kegg` options, all of which get you a non-default version of KEGG data).
 Then you tried to run <span class="artifact-p">[anvi-estimate-metabolism](/help/main/programs/anvi-estimate-metabolism)</span> with the new data.
 3. You have multiple instances of <span class="artifact-n">[kegg-data](/help/main/artifacts/kegg-data)</span> on your computer in different locations, and you used different ones for <span class="artifact-p">[anvi-run-kegg-kofams](/help/main/programs/anvi-run-kegg-kofams)</span> and <span class="artifact-p">[anvi-estimate-metabolism](/help/main/programs/anvi-estimate-metabolism)</span>.
 4. Your collaborator gave you some databases that they annotated with a different version of <span class="artifact-n">[kegg-data](/help/main/artifacts/kegg-data)</span> than you have on your computer.

 There are two main solutions for most of these situations, which differ according to which set of annotations you would prefer to use.

 **First option**: you want to update your <span class="artifact-n">[contigs-db](/help/main/artifacts/contigs-db)</span> to have new annotations that match to the current <span class="artifact-n">[modules-db](/help/main/artifacts/modules-db)</span>.
 In this case, you have to rerun <span class="artifact-p">[anvi-run-kegg-kofams](/help/main/programs/anvi-run-kegg-kofams)</span> on the <span class="artifact-n">[contigs-db](/help/main/artifacts/contigs-db)</span>.
 Make sure you provide the same `--kegg-data-dir` value (if any) that you put in the `anvi-estimate-metabolism` command that gave you this error.

 **Second option**: you want to continue working with the existing set of annotations in the <span class="artifact-n">[contigs-db](/help/main/artifacts/contigs-db)</span>.
 This means you need to change which <span class="artifact-n">[modules-db](/help/main/artifacts/modules-db)</span> you are using for <span class="artifact-p">[anvi-estimate-metabolism](/help/main/programs/anvi-estimate-metabolism)</span>.
 The error message should tell you the hash of the <span class="artifact-n">[modules-db](/help/main/artifacts/modules-db)</span> used for annotation.
 You can use that hash to identify the matching database so that you can either re-download that database, or (if you already have it) find it on your computer.

 If you have multiple instances of <span class="artifact-n">[kegg-data](/help/main/artifacts/kegg-data)</span> on your computer, you can run `anvi-db-info` on the <span class="artifact-n">[modules-db](/help/main/artifacts/modules-db)</span> in each of those directories until you find the one with the hash you are looking for.
 Then provide the path to that directory using the `kegg-data-dir` parameter of `anvi-estimate-metabolism`.

 {:.notice}
 If you've recently upgraded your anvi'o version (i.e., situation 1 from above) and you kept your previous installation of anvi'o, the database you want should still be available as part of that environment.
 You can find its location by activating the environment and running the following code in your terminal: `export ANVIO_MODULES_DB=`python -c "import anvio; import os; print(os.path.join(os.path.dirname(anvio.__file__), 'data/misc/KEGG/MODULES.db'))"``.
-Use `echo $ANVIO_MODULES_DB` to print the path in your terminal, and `anvi-db-info $ANVIO_MODULES_DB` to verify that its hash matches the one in your contigs database.
+Use `echo $ANVIO_MODULES_DB` to print the path in your terminal, and `anvi-db-info $ANVIO_MODULES_DB` to verify that its hash matches to the one in your contigs database.

 If you don't have any matching instances of <span class="artifact-n">[kegg-data](/help/main/artifacts/kegg-data)</span> on your computer, you will need to download it.
 First, check if the version you want is one of the KEGG snapshots that anvi'o provides by looking at the `KEGG-SNAPSHOTS.yaml` file in the anvi'o codebase.
 For instance, you can get the location of that file and print it to your terminal by running the following:

 ```
 export ANVIO_KEGG_SNAPSHOTS=$(python -c "import anvio; import os; print(os.path.join(os.path.dirname(anvio.__file__), 'data/misc/KEGG-SNAPSHOTS.yaml'))")
 cat $ANVIO_KEGG_SNAPSHOTS
 ```

 Take a look through the different versions.
-If you see one with a hash matching the one used to annotate your <span class="artifact-n">[contigs-db](/help/main/artifacts/contigs-db)</span>, then you can download that version by following [the directions for setting up a KEGG snapshot](https://anvio.org/help/main/programs/anvi-setup-kegg-data/#setting-up-an-earlier-kegg-snapshot).
+If you see one with a hash matching to the one used to annotate your <span class="artifact-n">[contigs-db](/help/main/artifacts/contigs-db)</span>, then you can download that version by following [the directions for setting up a KEGG snapshot](https://anvio.org/help/main/programs/anvi-setup-kegg-data/#setting-up-an-earlier-kegg-snapshot).
 Provide the snapshot version name to the `--kegg-snapshot` parameter of <span class="artifact-p">[anvi-setup-kegg-data](/help/main/programs/anvi-setup-kegg-data)</span>.

 **I can't find KEGG data with a matching hash!**
 If you don't have a matching metabolism database on your computer, and none of the snapshots in the `KEGG-SNAPSHOTS.yaml` file have the hash that you need, your <span class="artifact-n">[contigs-db](/help/main/artifacts/contigs-db)</span> was probably annotated with KO and module data [downloaded directly from KEGG](https://anvio.org/help/main/programs/anvi-setup-kegg-data/#getting-the-most-up-to-date-kegg-data-downloading-directly-from-kegg).
 If you have obtained the <span class="artifact-n">[contigs-db](/help/main/artifacts/contigs-db)</span> from a collaborator (i.e., situation 4 from above), ask them to also share their <span class="artifact-n">[kegg-data](/help/main/artifacts/kegg-data)</span> with you, following [these steps](https://anvio.org/help/main/programs/anvi-setup-kegg-data/#how-do-i-share-this-data).
 Otherwise, anvi'o cannot really help you get this data back, and you may have to resort to option 1 described above.

 If none of these solutions help you to get rid of the version incompatibility error, please feel free to reach out to the anvi'o developers for help.

 ## What to do if estimation is not working as expected for user-defined metabolic modules?

 If you are estimating completeness of user-defined modules and find that the results are not as expected, you should double check your module files to make sure the pathway is defined properly.
 Are the enzyme accession numbers in the DEFINITION correct?
-Do you have the proper ANNOTATION_SOURCE for each enzyme, and are these lines spelled properly and matching the annotation sources in your contigs database(s)?
+Do you have the proper ANNOTATION_SOURCE for each enzyme, and are these lines spelled properly and matching to the annotation sources in your contigs database(s)?
 If you are using custom HMM profiles, did you remember to use the `--add-to-functions-table` parameter?

 If these things are correct but you are still not finding an annotation for one or more enzymes that you _know_ should be in your sequence data, consider why those annotations might not be there - perhaps the e-values are too low for the annotations to be kept in the database?
 Keep in mind that you can always try to add enzyme annotations (with the proper sources) to your database using <span class="artifact-p">[anvi-import-functions](/help/main/programs/anvi-import-functions)</span> before running <span class="artifact-p">[anvi-estimate-metabolism](/help/main/programs/anvi-estimate-metabolism)</span> again.